New Zealand is situated on the Ring of Fire, a geographic belt encircling the Pacific Ocean. This ring contains about 90% of the Earth’s volcanoes.

 People living in volcanic regions are at risk from ash, debris and lava flows.
 For instance, the eruption of Mount Tarawera in 1886 killed around 106 people.
 When there is a crater lake or torrential rain, water can mix with volcanic debris to form a swiftly-moving avalanche of mud called a lahar.
 A lahar swept off Mount Ruapehu in 1953 and caused the deaths of 151 people in the Tangiwai railway disaster.

 It is important to know what to do before, during and after a volcanic eruption.
 The most frequent volcanic hazard is ash.
-It can travel a long way, depending on the wind, and can cause health problems for people and animals.
-Ash can be very scratchy and can damage buildings and cars.
+It can travel a long way, depending on the wind, and can cause health problems for people and animals and damage buildings and cars.
 A lot of ash can be very heavy.

 Know where active volcanoes are and whether they are likely to affect you.

 Have an evacuation plan – where to go and how to get there.